soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 **Limitation**: There is currently no way to construct a goal in a "latent" state (i.e. a state where it isn't in a goal pool) and then activate it (i.e. move it to the goal pool) later.
 This type of creation/activation process could be helpful for planning process that might create goals and later activate them.

-(**NOTE**: The actual structure of a value returned from a sub-state is determined by the _justification_ that Soar creates to support the value that is created.
+(**NOTE**: The actual support of a value returned from a sub-state is determined by the _justification_ that Soar creates to support the value that is created.
+The vast majority of cases will likely get O-Support, even if you use an I-Supported rule to create the result.
 See the Soar Manual for more details.).

 **Creating I-Supported Goal**